segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 title: HIPAA Eligible Segment
 ---

 Segment is a HIPAA eligible platform, and meets the data privacy and security requirements of healthcare customers and their stakeholders.
-For more information about Segment becoming HIPAA eligible, see the [announcement blog post](#).
+For more information about Segment becoming HIPAA eligible, see the [announcement blog post](http://segment.com/blog/segment-for-healthcare){:target="_blank"}.

 ## Business Associate Addendum